mapclient-plugins/mapclientplugins.sparccurationhelperstep/docs/index.rst

 .. note::

   The curation helper tool works on one layer of errors at a time.
+  When we fix one layer of errors the next layer may have more errors than the previous layer.
+  This means, when we use the **Fix All Errors** button, we can have more errors than what we started with.
-  So you will have to use the Fix All Errors button multiple times, until the tool stops reporting new errors.
+  So, you may have to use the **Fix All Errors** button multiple times, until the tool stops reporting new errors.
   If the reported errors are not changing then we need to use the manual annotation tool to make the correct annotations.

 .. _fig-mcp-sparc-curation-helper-annotated-scaffold-dialog: